 - The Commission may give donations to a local, registered charity in lieu of a gift.
 The donation must be reasonable and appropriate to the occasion and may not exceed $100.
-(Note: The registered charity is not required to issue a donation receipt to the Commission and any receipts received will be destroyed).
+(Note: The registered charity is not required to issue a donation receipt to the Commission.)

 - A Commissioner or staff member shall, as soon as practicable, return to the donor any gift that does not comply with this policy.

 - Official gifts received by Commissioners or staff members on behalf of the Commission are considered Commission assets and will be managed by the Executive Director for display and/or archiving.